mhutch/mhutch.github.io/_posts/2005-01-30-and-so-it-begins.md

 ---
-tags:
-- site news
-- drupal
-- postgresql
+tags: [ site news, drupal, postgresql ]
 layout: journal
 title: And so it begins...
 created: 1107128973